RazonIn4K/cyber-threat-video-pipelines/README.md

 ## Overview

 This repository organizes video production workflows by **campaign** - each threat gets its own folder with dedicated prompts, scripts, and outputs.
+It also includes a web-based studio UI for browsing campaigns, running pipeline steps, and reviewing media/logs.

 ## Repository Structure